-Figure~\ref{fig:latency-device} depicts the latency of various defense schemes operating on different embedded platforms using an MLP model with a single hidden layer and 10 mini-batch updates.
-Overall, we can observe that \system{} shows superior performance compared to alternative mitigation approaches, by \name{} achieving up to 6.70$\times$ lower latency compared to gradient pruning on the Raspberry Pi 3B.
-Furthermore, as a positive side-effect, Figure~\ref{fig:latency-device} shows that \name{} effectively reduces computational disparities among heterogeneous client platforms, with a 2.01$\times$ difference in latency between the most powerful and weakest devices, compared to 2.68$\times$ for gradient pruning.
-These results serve as evidence that \system{} is suitable for mobile/embedded federated learning systems.
+Finally, Figure~\ref{fig:latency-device} presents the latency of various defense schemes on different platforms using a single-hidden-layer MLP model and 100 mini-batch updates.
+Overall, \system{} shows superior performance compared to alternatives, achieving up to 6.40$\times$ lower latency compared to gradient pruning on the Xavier NX with TEE.
+Note that this gain can increase up to 7.1$\times$ without TEE.
+Since this overhead is the price paid to mitigate attacks that aim to infer the shuffling rule via spy clients, in deployments where all clients can be trusted, our results suggest that \name{} can achieve even greater efficiency.

-\subsection{\rev{Impact of Adaptive Attacks}}
+\subsection{Impact of Adaptive Attacks}

-\rev{In this section, we demonstrate the robustness of \name{} against potential adaptive attacks, where an attacker possesses knowledge of the system and attempts to exploit it to bypass the defense mechanism.}